 Ten minutes later, Brent looked at his watch, and punched the air in victory, as he turned off the main carriageway and headed towards the entrance of the Zeebrugge Ferry Terminal.

 ‘See!
-Told you we would do it,’ he said excitedly, as he handed the tickets to an extremely attractive attendant, before passing on a few boyish comments, which were quickly returned by a half smile and a bored look to tell him she had heard all this before.
-However, he still laughed, and made his way towards the ship.
+Told you we’d do it,’ he said as he handed the tickets to an extremely attractive attendant before passing on a few boyish comments, which were quickly returned by a half smile and a bored look to tell him she had heard all this before.
+However, Brent didn’t care and made his way towards the ship.

 ‘You’re still mad,’ John remarked, catching his breath.

-‘We’re on the boat, aren’t we, what more do you want?’ his friend joked, looking in the mirror, noticing the young girl closing the barrier for the last time, just in front of some unlucky passengers, who never quite made it.
+‘We’re just about to get on the boat, aren’t we, what more do you want?’
+Brent said, looking in the mirror, noticing the young girl closing the barrier for the last time, just in front of some unlucky passengers, who never quite made it.

 It was March, and the air in the car deck was freezing, as the two men made their way swiftly up to the warmth of the upper decks, not even noticing the sign.

 WELCOME ON BOARD THE HERALD OF FREE ENTERPRISE.

 Brent, being Brent always headed to the bar whenever he took the ferry; today was no exception.
 He paid for the two pints of lager, as John quickly nipped to the duty free to buy some cheap cigarettes.After having a little joke with the barman about the expensive prices, Brent turned to see if he could find any spare tables.
 He started to move through a large pack of teenagers laughing and joking amongst themselves.
 Out of the blue, he heard a voice he hadn’t heard in a long time.